 If you click the link, it shows you how to invoke a command through the regular keys or menu items, as shown in Figure 2.

-The text itself is written in Markdown and pulls in simple images plus a few links.
-All the “heavy lifting” behind the scenes in the active Didact link is provided through a simple URI:
+The text is written in Markdown.
+It pulls in simple images and a few links.
+A simple URI does all the heavy lifting behind the scenes in the active Didact link: didact://?commandId=workbench.action.showCommands&completion=Opened%20Command%20Palette

-So, in this case, we told you what we were going to tell you, told you, showed it in action, and then showed it again, reinforcing the effects of clicking the right keys.
+In this case, we told you what we were going to tell you, told you again, illustrated it in action, and then showed it again, reinforcing the effects of clicking the correct keys.

 What’s next for Didact?

-We’re just getting started with Didact and have plans to expand in a variety of ways, including the project scaffolding functionality.
-Scaffolding lets you quickly create a folder/file structure with example files to get you started with the amazing technologies VS Code lets you access.
+We are just getting started with Didact.
+We have plans for various expansions, including the project scaffolding functionality.
+Scaffolding allows you to quickly create a folder or file structure with example files to get you started with the amazing technologies VS Code.